Leah Hennel/COC

 Biography

-Michelle Li is the most successful Canadian female badminton player ever – not bad for an athlete who has wanted to change the sport in Canada since she won the silver medal at the 2008 Commonwealth Youth Games.
+Michelle Li is the most successful Canadian female badminton player ever – not bad for an athlete who has wanted to change the sport in Canada since she won the silver medal in girls’ doubles at the 2008 Commonwealth Youth Games.
 She competed at the Canada Games in 2007 and 2011, winning gold in both the women’s singles and doubles events in her second appearance.

 In 2014 Li became the first Canadian woman to ever win badminton singles gold at the Commonwealth Games.
 Another 2014 highlight came at the prestigious All-England Open where she advanced to the quarterfinals, helping her to reach a then-career-high singles world ranking at number 11.

 Li successfully defended her singles gold medal at the Pan Am Games in 2015, where she also won doubles bronze with Rachel Honderich.
-After a 17th place finish at Rio 2016, Li took a full year off to undergo surgery for and recover from injuries she sustained in the lead up to Games, including hip labral tears, knee tendon tears, and a metatarsal fracture.
+After a 17th place finish in singles at Rio 2016, Li took a full year off to undergo surgery for and recover from injuries she sustained in the lead up to Games, including hip labral tears, knee tendon tears, and a metatarsal fracture.
 She returned in 2018 to qualify for the BWF World Tour Finals and led Canada to the quarterfinals in the Uber Cup.

 In her third Olympic appearance at Tokyo 2020, Li went 2-0 in group play to advance to the Round of 16, matching the best ever Canadian result in women’s singles at the Olympic Games.